hutch120/Round42Multiplayer/README.md

 - Fun backgrounds
 - And whatever else I can think of, ideas most welcome!

+## V1.0.1 - CRA conversion

-Massive shout out to Onno Invernizzi, thanks for getting this game into a format I'm familiar with, JS/TS.
-I too remember spending way too many hours playing this game as a kid!
+- Massive shout out to Onno Invernizzi, thanks for getting this game into a format I'm familiar with, JS/TS.
+I also remember spending way too many hours playing this game as a kid!
 Now, doing the same as an adult!!
 LOL

-## V1.0.1 - CRA conversion

 - Updated to latest CRA (Create React App) for Typescript
 - Updated all node module libraries
 - Removed custom webpack and random built tooling